SiloCityLabs/Cuttlephone/README.md

  # How to use phone case generator
  - install [OpenSCAD](https://openscad.org/downloads.html)
- - clone the repo with `git clone https://github.com/SiloCityLabs/Cuttlephone.git` or use Code > Download ZIP
+ - clone the repo with `git clone https://github.com/SiloCityLabs/Cuttlephone.git` or use buttons Code > Download ZIP
- - open the file "case/phone_case.scad" to use the GUI
+ - open the file "phone_case.scad" to use the GUI
- - in bash run `sh build.sh` to create all 3MF files for all phones
+ - in bash run `sh build.sh` to create all variants for all phones

 # How to run blog locally (Windows)
  - generate a token at https://github.com/settings/tokens/new